-The School of Education’s Center for Student and Professional Services’ advisors provide a comprehensive program of advisement that supports students from initial teaching career awareness to teacher preparation, assessment, placement, certification, and follow-up.
+The School of Education Student Services (SESS) faculty advisors provide a comprehensive program of advisement that supports students from initial teaching career awareness to teacher preparation, assessment, placement, certification, and follow-up.
 In addition, advisement is provided as to the requirements and assessments necessary to achieve status as a highly qualified teacher.
-This centralized advisement model is used for all undergraduate students completing a teacher certification program.
-Students seeking a secondary education or K-12 major may also work with an advisor in their content areas.
+This Centralized Advisement Model is used for all undergraduate students completing a teacher certification program.
+Students seeking a secondary education or K-12 major also work with an advisor in their content area.

 School of Health Sciences Student Services